Holding Space & Sitting with Grief

 The women who took part in Amy Wright Glenn’s workshop – doulas, nurses, midwives, counselors, and facilitators – are all clearly committed to providing support and comfort to those who grieve and to those who are dying.
 In her own way, each is answering a call to serve.
 Some are mothers to living children; some (like me) parent both living and dead children; and some may have no child of her own yet she comforts or teaches like a mother.
 The ever-growing circle of mothers and fathers who are grieving for their children require an equally growing number of compassionate, patient, skillful, and resourceful care givers if we are – as a society – to find healthy and heartful ways of overcoming the alienation that can result from death, dying, and grieving.
 In actively participating in this dynamic network of love and compassion, we act as meaning-makers in holding space for healing individual sorrow and suffering as well as for processing communal and societal grief.

 This is the kind of work that Inviting Abundance cares about deeply.
 As grieving parents and as educators, we feel the need to help those who are suffering to find ways to develop a sustaining and sustainable grief practice and to navigate obstacles to emotional wellbeing in society.

-Related Blog Posts: Written by Will: Death Literacy/Death Faire, Dead Reckoning, Practicing Hope, and How 9/11 Helped Me Prepare for Life as a Grieving Father (for Still Standing Magazine); Written by Joanne: Celebrating (with) Our Dead and Creative Grief Work, and Getting Hygge with Grief (in Still Standing Magazine), and Six Herbs for Grieving and Healing (on Mindfulness & Grief)
+Related Blog Posts: Written by Will: Death Literacy/Death Faire, Dead Reckoning, Practicing Hope, and How 9/11 Helped Me Prepare for Life as a Grieving Father (in Still Standing Magazine); Written by Joanne: Celebrating (with) Our Dead, Creative Grief Work, and Getting Hygge with Grief (in Still Standing Magazine), and Six Herbs for Grieving and Healing (on Mindfulness & Grief)